 Battery capacity describes how many watts your battery will store.
 Obviously, the larger the battery capacity, the more electricity it can store and the longer it can power your devices before recharging.
 Good battery capacity also lets you run your generator at night or on cloudy days.

 The two main types of batteries are lead-acid and lithium-ion batteries.
 Lithium-ion batteries are superior to lead-acid in almost all ways.
-They have better battery capacity, longevity and are safer and more affordable if you consider the long-term investment.
+They have better battery capacity and longevity, and are safer and more affordable if you consider the long-term investment.

 Your battery puts out a low direct current (DC) which must be converted to alternating current (AC) if you want to run power to your devices.
 If you have an appliance that requires DC, then an inverter may not be necessary.
 However, these are rare, and most devices run on AC, which means you’ll need a suitable inverter.